Managing plants and animals in NSW alpine resorts

 - sub-alpine woodland.

-Many of these communities contain plant species which only occur in the Australian Alps.
-Some of these threatened plants include:
+Many of these communities contain plant species which can only be found in Kosciuszko National Park, such as:

 - Kosciuszko buttercup (Ranunculus anemoneus)